keithreynoldsworld/friendinvaders/README.md

 The main action will take place in an HTML5 canvas manipulated with Javascript.

-I believe in fun and creating fun.
+I believe in fun and in creating fun.
 That's the point of this app.
-Serioius fun takes serious planning!
+Serious fun takes serious planning!

 ## User Stories